singhsanket143/Ds-Algo-Notes/DynamicProgramming.md

 Ans: If the number of unique states of a problem is less than the total number of states then the problem is said to have overlapping subproblem

 -> Discuss element of choice
+-> TC - No of uniq states * time it takes to solve one state

 **Q: Discuss Fibonacci problem.**